Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

 We have also adopted a simple prescription for the NS crust by assuming that it is fluid with neutral buoyancy and ignored any potential impacts on the core $g$-modes from crust shattering~\cite{Tsang:12, Passamonti:21, Kuan:21} or melting \cite{Pan:20}.
 Incorporating crustal dynamics into the picture could be an interesting direction for future investigations.

 The nonlinear interactions we have included are conservative and ignore fluid damping.
 Additionally, we have not considered the potential saturation of the $g$-modes.
-The standard wave-breaking condition where the shear exceeds unity~(which closely ties to the parametric instability of the $g$-modes~\cite{Weinberg:12}) should not alter our analysis because the GW-driven orbital decay is much faster than the rate at which parametric instability can develop~(see Ref.~\cite{Weinberg:13}, although resonantly locked $g$-modes were not considered here).
-Nonetheless, whether the resonance locking can be regulated by or interplays with other effects, such as the nonlinear $p$-$g$~instability~\cite{Weinberg:13, Venumadhav:14, w16}, is an interesting question.
+The standard wave-breaking condition where the shear exceeds unity~(which closely ties to the parametric instability of the $g$-modes~\cite{Weinberg:12}) should not alter our analysis because the GW-driven orbital decay is much faster than the rate at which parametric instability can develop~(see Weinberg \emph{et al.}~\cite{Weinberg:13}, although resonantly locked $g$-modes were not considered here).
+Nonetheless, whether the RL can be regulated by or interplays with other effects, such as the nonlinear $p$-$g$~instability~\cite{Weinberg:13, Venumadhav:14, w16}, is an interesting question.

-Finally, we note that our calculation is Newtonian in nature; the dynamics of resonance locking most crucially depend on a single parameter~$\kappa_{\rm eff}$.
+Finally, we note that our calculation is Newtonian in nature; the dynamics of RL most crucially depend on a single parameter~$\kappa_{\rm eff}$.
 Extending our analysis to post-Newtonian orders, and computing the relativistic equivalent to $\kappa_{\rm eff}$ will be an important step forward.

 The authors appreciate Eliot Quataert, Lars Bildsten, and Christopher Hirata for useful discussions during the preparation of this work.
 KJK has received support from the National Science Foundation~(NSF) under Grant No. 2012086.
 HY acknowledges support from NSF grant No. PHY-2308415 and from Montana NASA EPSCoR Research Infrastructure Development under award No. 80NSSC22M0042.
 TV acknowledges support from NSF grants 2012086 and 2309360, the Alfred P. Sloan Foundation through grant number FG-2023-20470, the BSF through award number 2022136, and the Hellman Family Faculty Fellowship.